Galloway Adriatic

 The Galloway Adriatic was a WW1 era inline-six aircraft engine.
 The engine was developed by the Beardmore Halford Pullinger (BHP) design group and manufactured by Galloway Engineering, a subsidiary of William Beardmore and Company based in Kirkcudbright, Scotland.

 In British military service the engine was known as the 230 BHP, a designation it shared with a version of the same engine built by Siddeley-Deasy, which later became known as the Siddeley Puma.
 Although the Galloway and Siddeley-Deasy versions followed a similar design, they had different dimensions and few interchangeable parts.

 Difficulties related to the casting of the complex aluminum cylinder blocks delayed deliveries of the engine and only 94 Galloway Adriatic engines were completed.
 Galloway also built parts for Siddeley-Deasy whose version of the engine had a much larger production run with 4,228 units built.

 Galloway Engineering later developed the V12 Galloway Atlantic aero engine by combining two banks of cylinders from the Galloway Adriatic onto a single crankshaft.
+Some Adriatic engines were also fitted with experimental superchargers designed by Harry Ricardo.

 Design and development

 The Adriatic was one of a series of upright, water-cooled inline aircraft engines produced by Beardmore (the ‘B’ in the B.H.P. acronym) and its subsidiary companies.
 Production began in 1913, when Beardmore acquired the rights for licensed manufacturing of the Austro-Daimler 6, designed by Ferdinand Porsche.
 These engines were produced at the Beardmore-owned Arrol-Johnston factories in Coatbridge and Dumfries.
 Arrol-Johnston’s chief engineer, Thomas Pullinger (the ‘P’ in B.H.P.), led improvements to the original design, resulting in the Beardmore 160 hp.

 Frank Halford (the ‘H’ in B.H.P.) joined Beardmore in 1916 as a liaison officer from the Aeronautical Inspection Department (AID).
-At the time of his arrival, a prototype of a new 230 hp engine was under development but was underperforming—unreliable and lacking power.
+At the time of his arrival, a prototype of a new 230 hp engine was under development but was underperforming, unreliable and lacking power.
 The prototype followed the general principles of Porsche’s original design, with individually forged steel cylinders.
 Before joining Beardmore, Halford had served in France, where he studied French aero engine developments.
 He was known to admire the Hispano-Suiza 8, which featured a monobloc cylinder casting.

 The Adriatic's cylinders were constructed in groups of three with each block being made from a single aluminum casting.
 The relatively large and intricate aluminum casting was challenging to produce which led to significant production delays.
 Due to the difficulties of casting aluminum, some Adriatic engines were built using, easier to produce, cast iron cylinder blocks.

 A threaded steel liner was screwed into each cylinder.
 A single iron casting formed the head for each block of three cylinders.
 A single steel stamping formed the cooling water jacket for groups of three cylinders.
-It is notable that the Siddeley Puma's cylinder heads and water jackets are made of aluminum.
+It is notable that the Siddeley Puma's cylinder heads and water jackets were made of aluminum.